 Nairobi to Mombasa Train Second Class Review

-The economy class cabin, in my experience, was just as comfortable as the first.
+The economy-class cabin, in my experience, was just as comfortable as the first.
 The major difference was the arrangement of the seats and the presence of a charging station next to them.
-The cabins in economy are arranged with 3×3 seats facing each other on one side of the aisle and 2×2 facing each other on the second side.
+The cabins in the economy berths are arranged with 3×3 seats facing each other on one side of the aisle and 2×2 facing each other on the second side.
 My row had just me and another passenger, so we had enough space and legroom.

 To make the train ride more enjoyable, here are some items you should travel with;